Leptonic CP violation from the seesaw: Introduction

 The existence of leptonic CP violation at low energy may be linked to the fundamental question of the origin of the matter-antimatter asymmetry of the universe which may be attributed without much effort to a leptonic CP violation at the high scale generated by the decay of the same heavy righthanded neutrinos\,\cite{leptog} that generate the tiny neutrino masses in the seesaw mechanism\,\cite{seesaw}.
 It is indeed possible to have successful leptogenesis sourced by low energy CP violation, either from the Dirac or Majorana phases in the PMNS, specially in the flavored regime\,\cite{pascoli.petcov,pmns.leptogenesis}.

 If we consider the usual case of the seesaw with three righthanded neutrinos (RHNs), the theory possesses 21 physical parameters, of which six are physical CP odd phases in the usual counting.
 Three reside in the PMNS matrix: one Dirac CP phase and two Majorana phases.
-The other three do not show up in any low energy phenomena and may be accessed only through processes involving the RHNs at high energy.
+The other three may be accessed through processes involving the RHNs at high energy or, in EFT language, in the suppressed lepton number conserving dimension six operator\,\cite{gavela:seesaw}.
 In the Casas-Ibarra parametrization\,\cite{casas.ibarra}, these three phases reside in the complex orthogonal matrix $R$.\footnote{ Note that certain special cases of CP violation are subtler than simply having complex parameters.
 One example is the case of purely imaginary entries in the PMNS and purely real $R$\,\cite{pascoli.petcov}. } However, despite this phenomenological distinction between CP phases, theoretically, it is not clear if we can attribute a low or high scale origin to the CP violating phases.

 Here we study the case where clearly leptonic CP violation ---including all the CP phases of the PMNS matrix--- has its origin at the high scale: the type I seesaw where the only source of (soft) CP breaking is the complex mass matrix of the heavy righthanded neutrinos (RHNs).
 It is straightforward to attribute this soft breaking to scalars breaking CP spontaneously.